 From Nectar to Honey

-Once the bees have collected the nectar, they return to the hive where they pass it on to the house bees.
-The house bees then store the nectar in honeycomb cells, where it is transformed into stored honey.
+Once the bees have collected nectar, they return to the hive where they pass it on to the house bees waiting for them at the entrance.
+The house bees then transport and store the nectar in honeycomb cells at the top of the hive.
 The process of turning nectar into honey involves the forager bees regurgitating the nectar into the honeycomb cells and then fanning it with their wings to evaporate the water content.
-This process creates a thick, sweet liquid that we know as honey.
+This process creates the thick, sweet liquid that we know all as honey.
+During this process, the bees add enzymes to the nectar to help break down the sugars and make them easier to digest.
+The enzymes also help to preserve the honey by making it more acidic and inhibiting the growth of bacteria.

 Storing and Capping Honey and Honeycomb